 Exodus gives us clues about how to do this.
 While it was perhaps more dramatic for our ancestors in their experience of moving in and through the brutality and despair of slavery, the meta-question still holds true for us: how might our relationship to our own suffering gently shift?
 For brilliant reasons, our personal suffering often makes us shut down and let our Yetzer haRa take over (one way of naming the Yetzer haRa is that it is our adaptive strategy in response to whatever our own wounds have been).
 Yet as Exodus moves forward, it invites the possibility of that suffering softening our hearts, and letting it inform our growing sense of how we might be useful to others.

 This is exactly what the Israelites are tasked with as they head out of Egypt, into the wilderness, towards Sinai and towards covenant.
 They are wrestling with the oft-repeated commandment/koan: “You shall not oppress a stranger, for you know the heart of a stranger.”
 What is it to know the heart of a stranger?

 May this secular New Year bring us many opportunities to learn together, as our CCM community grows and deepens.

 Rabbi Joshua Boettiger is the spiritual leader of Temple Emek Shalom in Ashland, OR, and a Member of the CCM Rabbinic Advisory Council.
 He is a graduate of the Reconstructionist Rabbinical College in Philadelphia, and is a Rabbis Without Borders Fellow.
-Rabbi Boettiger leads three Mussar cohorts in Ashland, and also teaches Jewish meditation on a weekly basis and leads silent retreats.
-He has taught at Williams College and Southern Vermont College, and has been a scholar in residence at different locations around the country, teaching on topics ranging from the history of Jewish poetry to biblical Hebrew.
+Rabbi Boettiger directs the Mussar program in Ashland, and also teaches Jewish meditation on a weekly basis and leads silent retreats.